Member States in the Region of the Americas establish two action networks to contribute to the UN Decade of Action on Nutrition

 The Action Network on Food Guidelines for the Region of the Americas aims to support countries in the development, implementation, monitoring and assessment of guidelines that deal with the level of food processing when public policies are being developed.
 The dietary guidelines feature recommendations on food and dietary patterns.
 These will not only provide the necessary nutrients but also reduce the risk of NCDs and improve the general health of the population.

-“The joint Nutrition Decade Secretariat welcomes the creation of these two new action networks by the Ministry of Health of Brazil,” said Anna Lartey, Director of Division of Nutrition and Food Systems at the Food and Agriculture Organization of the United Nations, and Francesco Branca, Director of WHO’s Department of Nutrition for Health and Development.
-“Brazil’s commitment demonstrates that national leadership is essential for improving malnutrition; the Decade of Action on Nutrition offers a powerful vehicle to promote sustainable nutrition.”
+“The joint Nutrition Decade Secretariat welcomes the creation of these two new action networks by the Ministry of Health of Brazil,” said Anna Lartey, Director of Division of Nutrition and Food Systems at the Food and Agriculture Organization of the United Nations, and Francesco Branca, Director of the Department of Nutrition for Health and Development at the World Health Organization.
+“Brazil’s commitment demonstrates that national leadership is essential for preventing malnutrition; the Decade of Action on Nutrition offers a powerful vehicle to promote sustainable nutrition.”

 The establishment of these two action networks is an important step forward in promoting healthy diets and fighting NCDs like heart disease, cancer, diabetes and obesity.
 These diseases are the number one cause of death in the Americas’ region and a threat to socio-economic development.

 The primary objective of the UN Decade of Action on Nutrition, proclaimed in 2016 by the UN General Assembly, is to accelerate implementation of the ICN2 commitments, achieve the global nutrition and diet-related NCD targets by 2025, and contribute to the realization of the Sustainable Development Goals by 2030, across six cross-cutting areas, derived from the ICN2 Framework for Action recommendations and relevant to SDGs.